 Click on the image below once to start viewing, click twice to open the photo album and view full size images.

-The Motorola Amateur Radio Club of North Texas, in cooperation with the National Weather Service (NWS) office in Fort Worth, supports Internet Radio Linking Project (IRLP) node 3747 on the 444.300 repeater.
+The K5MOT Amateur Radio Club of North Texas, in cooperation with the National Weather Service (NWS) office in Fort Worth, supports Internet Radio Linking Project (IRLP) node 3747 on the 444.300 repeater.